Airlines suspend China flights due to coronavirus outbreak

 -Rwandair - Jan.
 31 until further notice.

--Vietjet and Vietnam Airlines - Suspended flights to the mainland as well as Hong Kong and Macau Feb.
+-Vietjet VJC.HM and Vietnam Airlines HVN.HM - Suspended flights to the mainland as well as Hong Kong and Macau Feb.
 1-April 30, in line with its aviation authority’s directive.

 -Air China - Said on Feb.
 12 it will cancel flights to Athens, Greece, from Feb.
 17 to March 18

--ANA Holdings - Suspended routes including Shanghai and Hong Kong from Feb.
+-ANA Holdings (9202.T) - Suspended routes including Shanghai and Hong Kong from Feb.
 10 until further notice.

 -Emirates and Etihad - The United Arab Emirates, a major international transit hub, suspended flights to and from China, except for Beijing.